Rebecca S. Nichols: Personal life

 Mrs. Nichols dealt with difficulties all of her life including the untimely death of children, and the fluctuations of business.
 Of seven children, only two survived to adulthood, Mrs. Isabel Adams and W. C. Nichols.

 In her later years, Mrs. Nichols lived an active life and in 1900, took a trip to Chicago.
 A few months before her death, her health failed perceptibly.
-She died in Indianapolis, June 21, 1903, of old age.
+She died in Indianapolis on June 21, 1903, of old age.